 Head, Heart, and Hands

 Waldorf Education teaches the whole human being through head, heart and hands, and strives to bring a richer view of the world and connection to others.
 Students are presented a subject through stories from around the world and throughout history.
 They sing songs, dance or draw pictures in relation to the story and partake in various activities using their hands such as cooking, building, or handwork.
-Whether it is learning phonics through spoken multicultural tales starting in Early Childhood, Spanish studies in Grades 1-8 through traditional stories and songs, cooking and creating plays, building shelters as the Hebrew people did, in the Grade 3, or studying the heroes of recent history like Vandana Shiva and Martin Luther King, Jr. in Grade4 and 5,the curriculum provides our students and families the opportunity to learn about and appreciate contributions from men and women of all cultures and walks of life.
+Whether it is learning phonics through spoken multicultural tales starting in Early Childhood, Spanish studies in Grades 1-8 through traditional stories and songs, cooking and creating plays, building shelters as the Hebrew people did, in the Grade 3, or studying the heroes of recent history like Vandana Shiva and Martin Luther King, Jr. in Grade4 and 5,the curriculum provides our students and families the opportunity to learn about and appreciate contributions from people of all cultures and walks of life.

 A Focus on Diversity